A unique research tool for injection site reaction studies

 First-in-human data without harming humans or animals

 Local adverse events are too often discovered upon injection during clinical trials, causing unexpected pain to volunteers and resulting in lower patient compliance.
 Genoskin has designed a unique platform to study inflammatory side-effects to injections prior to clinical trials.
 Our ISR Platform® helps you assess and predict inflammatory response to subcutaneous, transdermal and intradermal vaccines, drugs and medical devices.
 A quick overview of the platform’s features and benefits:

-Unbiased automated machine-learning based analysis of immunotoxicity and cytotoxicity.
+Unbiased automated bioinformatics-based analysis of immunotoxicity and cytotoxicity.

 Deep knowledge of drug-induced pseudo-allergic reactions to better prevent and mitigate them.

 Local biological response to self-injected drugs from live, immunocompetent human skin.

 Predict the number one complaint from patients upon injection of biologics, prior to clinical trials.